Back to: Navigating the Patent System

 The patent attorney needs to find the right balance so that the patent claims are not so narrow as to be easy to design around or so broad as to encompass existing technology.
 If the point of novelty of the invention is improperly identified, this balance may be lost and leave the inventor without meaningful protection.

 2 Even though it is crucial to construct the “specification” (i.e., written explanation of how to make and use the invention) around the point of novelty, the focus of the claim should also be on the point of novelty.
 However, the focus of the claims and the specification on the point of novelty should not be fixed in stone.
-During examination, there might be a reason to shift the focus of the claims away from the originally identified point of novelty.
+During the examination, there might be a reason to shift the focus of the claims away from the originally identified point of novelty.
 For example, the examiner may cite (i.e., find and point to) a prior art reference that includes or discloses the identified point of novelty for which the inventor is seeking patent protection.
 There may be prior art that includes the mechanical clicker system mentioned above.
-If this is the case, then the claims of the new patent application should be focused on a more refined aspect of mechanical clicker system or on a secondary feature (e.g., grip or removable eraser).
+If this is the case, then the claims of the new patent application should be focused on a more refined aspect of the mechanical clicker system or on a secondary feature (e.g., grip or removable eraser).
 For more about the intricacies of how claims are constructed, please see Chapter 11.